 The regular Birnbaum’s gives you a great general vacation planning guide, but if you’re travelling with kids (as most of us will be!) then I highly recommend the “kids” version of Birnbaum’s.

 This one is written “by” kids, for kids… so your kiddos can help with the planning, especially your slightly older, more intrepid readers!
+(And it’s a nice way to help get in those 15 minutes of reading each day)

 It’s simplified but also offers lots of information on where to find the best rides and character meet-and-greets so your youngsters can get the most out of their Disney experience.
 And honestly, adults will love it, too!